hivemq/Statefull-DataHub-Blog/README.md

 # Statefull-DataHub-Blog

-a repo accompanying the Statefull-DataHub-Blog by Kamiel Straatman
+This repo is accompanying the Statefull-DataHub-Blog by Kamiel Straatman

 # What Datahub is